 Customers can participate in the video game trade-in program at Toys”R”Us stores in the United States as follows:

-— Used video games in their original cases, with the original case artwork may be brought to a Toys”R”Us Guest Services desk.
+— Used video games in their original cases, with diablo 2 items for sale you can get the original case artwork for cheaper which may be brought to a Toys”R”Us Guest Services desk.

 — Games will then be scanned and prices will be offered for individual titles.